-Photographs of my daughters, once a week, every week, this 2014.
-Week 20.
+Photographs of our twin daughters, once a week, every week, this 2014.

 I was having a rough day when I took these photographs and the girls were my instant pick-me-uppers.
 I have found the key to keeping my sanity and peace of mind, and that is to take a break from everything and just spend time with my girls.

 I have a theory: As mothers, doing our mommy duties is the easy part.
 Personally, I can wipe noses and change diapers and sing “twinkle twinkle little star” all day long and not feel tired doing it.
 I’d be happy to do it, even.
 I would spend every single waking hour with the twins if I could.
 I’d trade places with our yaya in a heartbeat, if only it’s possible.